Julieta Pareja: Juniors

-Professional career
+Professional

 In June 2024, Pareja won her first professional title at the W15 SoCal Pro Series event in Rancho Santa Fe, becoming the youngest player to win a SoCal Pro Series women's singles title.
 That August, she received a wildcard into the qualifying competition of the US Open, where she reached the third round.

 In March 2025, she received a wildcard into the qualifying competition of the Indian Wells Open.
-Later that month, she qualified for her first WTA Tour main draw at the Copa Colsanitas, becoming the first player born in 2009 to compete in a WTA main draw and win a match at this level.
+Later that month, she qualified for her first WTA Tour main draw at the Copa Colsanitas, becoming the first player born in 2009 to compete in a main draw and win a match at this level.
 On her debut, she reached her first WTA Tour semifinal with wins over wildcard entrant María José Sánchez Uribe, lucky loser Patricia Maria Țig, and Léolia Jeanjean, becoming the youngest WTA Tour semifinalist since Coco Gauff in 2019.
 Later that year, Pareja was given a wildcard entry to make her major debut at the US Open, but lost to ninth seed Elena Rybakina in the first round.